New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Generalizing the n-to-n Connected Wedge Theorem

 For the purpose of explanation, let us pick $\Sigma_1$ to be a bulk Cauchy slice bounded by $\hat{\Sigma}_1$ and containing relevant HRRT surfaces\footnote{This is always possible because HRRT surfaces of disjoint spacelike-separated boundary regions can be minimal on the same Cauchy slice \cite{wall2014maximin}.}.
 Similarly, let $\Sigma_2$ be a bulk Cauchy slice bounded by $\hat{\Sigma}_2$ that contains relevant HRRT surfaces.

-We consider the geometric surface $\ZZi$ formed by the union of all future-pointing null sheets $\NN_{V_i} = \partial J^+[RT(V_i)]$ that emanates from $RT(V_i)$, truncated at their mutual intersections (see Figure \ref{fig:ZZin} for an illustration with $n=3$).
+We consider the geometric surface $\ZZi:=\partial J^+[\ew(V_1\cup\cdots\cup V_n)]$.
+In the fully disconnected case, the surface $\ZZi$ is formed by the union of all future-pointing null sheets $\NN_{V_i} = \partial J^+[RT(V_i)]$ that emanate from $RT(V_i)$ \footnote{We note that by $\partial J^+[RT(V_i)]$ etc., we only refer to the future null sheet emanating from HRRT surfaces that points toward the bulk.}, truncated at their mutual intersections (see Figure \ref{fig:ZZin} for an illustration with $n=3$).
 The surface $\ZZi$ is therefore made up of null sheets intersecting at a net of vertices and (subsets of) ridges.
-Noting that $\NN_{V_i}$ is also the future horizon of $\ew(V_i^c)$\footnote{Recall that superscript $c$ indicates causal complements}, this surface $\ZZi$ is also the future boundary of the compact set $\cap_{i=1}^{n} \, \ew(V_i^c)$.
+Noting that $\NN_{V_i}$ is also the future horizon of $\ew(V_i^c)$\footnote{Recall that superscript $c$ indicates causal complements.}, this surface $\ZZi$ is also the future boundary of the compact set $\cap_{i=1}^{n} \, \ew(V_i^c)$.
 Also note that $\ZZi$ and $\Sigma_1$ bound a compact subset of $\overline{M}=M \cup \bb$, which will be denoted by $\ZZ_B$.